Written by Laure-Anne Visele, 19 May 2020. Photo credits at the end of the post.

 The door opens and my brains kick-start with a jolt: “Hello, snarling, growling, lunging dog.
 A fine morning to you too”.
 “We wanted you to see the problem behaviour,” they say, as the dog digs his teeth in my leg.
 On the plus side, I am now fully awake.

 I understand the sentiment: “Sure a behaviourist will want to see the problem with their own eyes.”
 Actually, that’s not really how we work.
-Just like a child psychologist, we don’t need to want to see or provoke a tantrum.
+Just like a child psychologist, we neither need nor want to see a tantrum.

 Your dog can lunge and bark and growl every second of every day but I can pretty much guarantee that, as soon as we need to see it, he won’t do it.
 It’s like magic.
 I call it “the helpdesk effect”, better known as “sod’s law”.
 You know how, whenever you call the helpdesk, your computer magically works again, only to go on the fritz as soon as you’ve hung up?
 Same with dog behaviour problems.
 It’s as if the dog sensed it was a test.